Hyundai recalls 883,000 Sonata sedans in U.S. for transmission issue

 That would cause the cars to move in an unintended or unexpected direction, the documents by the National Highway Traffic Safety Administration said.

-The automaker identified 1,171 warranty claims and seven incidents, including not being able to take the car out of park, related to this issue, the documents said.
+The automaker identified 1,171 warranty claims and seven incidents related to this issue, the documents said.

-A spokesman said the company was not aware of any accidents, injuries or fatalities relating to the issue.

-A driver may select the ‘park’ position, but the vehicle may not be in park and could roll away, the documents said.
+A driver may put the car in ‘park,’ when in fact it is not in park, potentially leading it to roll away.

-Dealers will repair the connection between the shift cable and shift lever at no cost, as needed, the documents said.
+Dealers will inspect and repair the connection between the shift cable and shift lever at no cost, as needed, the documents said.

 Hyundai expects owners will begin to be notified of the recall by mail during the third quarter.

-About 880,000 of the affected vehicles were sold in the United States and the rest in Puerto Rico, according to the NHTSA documents.
+Of the affected vehicles, about 880,000 were sold in the United States and the rest in Puerto Rico, according to the NHTSA documents.
+(Reporting by Ben Klayman in Detroit; Editing by Bernadette Baum)

-A Hyundai spokesman did not know if vehicles outside the United States were affected.

-Hyundai will also recall 5,650 of its new 2015 Sonata cars in the United States and Puerto Rico because one or both front-brake calipers may crack, making the brakes less effective and raising the risk of a crash, the documents said.